KaranChugani/Personal-Projects/Classifying clothes with a CNN/readme.md

 6. Adamax
 7. Nadam

 After the best optimizer was found a second test was performed to calculate the number of output filters in each convolution which gave the maximum classification accuracy.
 The filter numbers tested were: 8,16,32,48,64 and 80.
 The script, which is found in Hyperparameter_Tuning.py, showed that the "Adam" optimization method with a filter number of 80 gave the best performance.
-The architechture of the final model was:
+The architecture of the final model was:

 ![](https://github.com/KaranChugani/Personal-Projects/blob/master/Classifying%20clothes%20with%20a%20CNN/Plots/CNNLAYERS.PNG)